-The John A. Butler Library has available data projectors, digital cameras and camcorders, tripods, microphones, flip charts, SMART Board setup information, TV/DVD/VCR’s and other auxiliary A/V equipment and supplies for classroom use or for special events or presentations.
-Library staff are also available to assist with event set-ups in the main college meeting rooms.
+The Learning Commons has available data projectors, digital cameras and camcorders, tripods, microphones, flip charts, SMART Board setup information, TV/DVD/VCR’s and other auxiliary A/V equipment and supplies for classroom use or for special events or presentations.
+Staff are also available to assist with event set-ups in the main college meeting rooms.

 Reference service is available during most business hours and by appointment.
-The reference collections, both print and electronic, are quite extensive, and the Library staff can help provide full access to any of those materials.
-Library staff will help with specific reference questions, are willing to demonstrate usage of electronic research resources, and are available to give students and faculty a tour of the Library.
+The reference collections, both print and electronic, are quite extensive, and Learning Commons staff can help provide full access to any of those materials.
+They will also help with specific reference questions, are willing to demonstrate usage of electronic research resources, and are available to give students and faculty a tour of the Learning Commons.
 Student research tours and bibliographic information classes are offered each term.

-There is a designated shelf in the Main Library and the Design Library for “On-Reserve” items; in general, these are required and supplementary course materials designated by faculty and available to authorized students.
-On-reserve items are for use in the Library only or have limited checkout.
-Starting with the Fall 2015 semester, Arts & Sciences curriculum materials are available in Reserve.
-The Library will also explore the addition of an active (current) textbook collection for other courses.
+There is a designated shelf in the Learning Commons and the Design Library for “On-Reserve” items; in general, these are required and supplementary course materials designated by faculty and available to authorized students.
+On-reserve items are for use in the library only or have limited checkout.
+Arts & Sciences curriculum materials are also available in Reserve.

 Both libraries provide a drop-off service for instructors who need to do make-up testing.
 Completed tests are collected, and/or computer support is provided.

 Kanopy Streaming Video